-The potential pathway leading from the provisions of HB 2410 to decreased health inequities are depicted in Figure 1.
-We have made informed assumptions that requiring health carriers to include coverage for hearing instruments and associated care for individuals 18 years of age or younger would result in fully-funded health plans including this coverage; that fully-funded health plans including coverage for hearing instruments and associated care for individuals 18 years of age or younger would increase the affordability of hearing instruments and associated care for families; and that increasing the affordability of hearing instruments and associated care would increase the number of youth who are deaf or hard of hearing accessing hearing instruments and technology.
+younger would result in fully-funded health plans including this coverage; that fully-funded health plans including coverage for hearing instruments and associated care for individuals 18 years of age or younger would increase the affordability of hearing instruments and associated care for families; and that increasing the affordability of hearing instruments and associated care would increase the number of youth who are deaf or hard of hearing accessing hearing instruments and technology.
 These informed assumptions are based on information from key informant interviews.
-There is strong evidence that increasing the number of youth who are deaf or hard of hearing accessing hearing instruments and technology will improve health outcomes for these individuals.7-11 There is also strong evidence that improving health outcomes for youth who are deaf or hard of hearing health outcomes for youth who are deaf or hard of hearing health outcomes for youth who are deaf or hard of hearing would decrease health inequities for these individuals.9-11 The impact of HB 2410 on inequities by insurance status and geography is unclear.
+There is strong evidence that increasing the number of youth who are deaf or hard of hearing accessing hearing instruments and technology will improve health outcomes for these individuals.
+There is also strong evidence that improving health outcomes for youth who are deaf or hard of hearing would decrease health inequities for these individuals.
+The impact of HB 1047 on inequities by insurance status and geography is unclear.